risc0/risc0-solana/solana-examples/README.md

 # Solana Zero-Knowledge Proof Example Project

-This project demonstrates how to use the Risc0 zero-knowledge prover with Solana.
+This project demonstrates how to use the RISC Zero zero-knowledge prover with Solana.
 It provides an example Solana program that implements a simple nonce increment system where users must provide valid ZK proofs to increment a nonce value on-chain.